JinaZhu/World-Traveler/README.md

 * Hover pop-up country information on saved routes
 * Enable users to write comments about a location
 * Like or dislike a location

+## <a name="struggles"></a>Struggles
+Adventure Awaits was my first application and it was not easy.
+Looking back, I learned so much in the past month.
+I am proud to say if I were to rebuild this app, I can do it in a week, and a month from now, I hope I can say, "I can do it in a few days."
+Through my many struggles, here are my top three...hope you learn from them as much as I did!

+1. React: "It's going to be a steep learning curve."
+I 100% agree, but what isn't in the beginning?
+I had no idea what was going on for the first two days.
+I googled everything and took suggestions from my mentors and crossed my fingers it did what I wanted it to do.
+Day three and four weren't any easier.
+I relied less help from my mentors and more help on google.
+I decided to use function components to avoid "this" in class components.
+I ended learning both.
+Almost all online suggestions and documentation examples are written in class components.
+That was only the begining.
+There are also useState, useRef, useEffect and endless amount of libraries.
+I won't go into details for all of them, but I will never forget the five seconds, $75 infinity loop from useEffect.
+The first four days were TOUGH, and I wanted to give up but I'm glad I didn't.
+I learned so much about DOM manipulation, state management, and interacting with API endpoints.
+I am nowhere near an expert, but I do have the knowledge to continue learning more about React.

+2. Styling: I thought styling was going to be fun.
+After spending nearly an hour trying to change the background color to learn that I was working with the wrong component, it's more complicated then I thought.
+I didn't want to just use Reactstrap, so I learn to build things from scratch.
+I did tutorials and try to convert them to React by using libaries.
+I wasn't successful with most convertions but I still learned them in Javascript.
+I really enjoyed learning about animations and will continue to work on that.

+3. Flask endpoint: After spending the first two weeks building my project on Flask and Jinja templates, I ended up converting it as an endpoint for my client.
+My data replied heavily on getting back informations from API request.
+I'm embarrassed to say I didn't know what an API was at the begining of this project.
+As of now, I interacted with ten APIs in total and only half gave me back accurate information and were used.

 ## <a name="author"></a>Author